thomastschinkel/ml-template/README.md

-# ml-template
+# ML - Template
 A simple, well-structured Machine Learning project template

+You can use this template as a starting point for any ML project, regardless of framework (scikit-learn, Tensorflow, PyTorch etc.)

+## Project structure